Failure Assertion Programming — IEC 61508 Software Technique

 Inputs

-- Defined contracts: pre-conditions, post-conditions, invariants linked to hazards/requirements.
+- Defined contracts: pre-conditions, post-conditions, invariants linked to hazards and requirements

 Outputs